 I am a Lecturer in Politics and International Relations (Theory), Director of Making Politcs Matter, and Co-ordinator of the Politics Foundation Year Programme.
 I specialise in Contemporary Political Philosophy and the History of Political Thought.
-Before joining the Politics and International Relations team at Canterbury, I was a Sessional Lecturer and Senior Teaching Assistant at The University of Leeds and The University of Manchester.
+Before joining CCCU, I was a Sessional Lecturer and Senior Teaching Assistant at The University of Leeds and The University of Manchester.

 Research and knowledge exchange

-My research addresses a range of pressing problems in contemporary public life and public policy - specifically, problems of problems of political morality, moral conflict, value pluralism, and public ethics, with a particular focus on problems of dirty hands in politics.
-I also have research interests in toleration, multiculturalism, political friendship, political realism, and political disenchantment and civic disengagement, and the ethics of resistance and dissent.
+My research addresses a range of problems in contemporary public life and public policy - specifically, problems of political morality, moral conflict, value pluralism, and public ethics, with a particular focus on problems of dirty hands in politics.
+I also have research interests in toleration, multiculturalism, political friendship, political realism, political disenchantment and civic disengagement, and the ethics of resistance and dissent.
 I am responsible for directing ‘Making Politics Matter’, the Politics and IR series of public lectures, and for co-ordinating the Foundation Year programme in Politics.

 Teaching and subject expertise

-In addition to publishing in leading journals, I have acted as journal referee for Ethical Theory and Moral Practice, Political Studies, Res Publica: A Journal of Social and Political Philosophy, and European Journal of Political Theory, and reviewer for major funding bodies (The Independent Social Research Foundation).
+In addition to publishing in leading journals, I have acted as journal referee for Ethical Theory and Moral Practice, Political Studies, Res Publica: A Journal of Social and Political Philosophy, and reviewer for a range of major funding bodies (The Independent Social Research Foundation).
 I am an active member of the Britain and Ireland Association for Political Thought, and the Association for Political Thought.

-- Compromise and Dirty Hands: Political Integrity and the Ambiguities of Betrayal, Conference for Interdisciplinary Approaches to Politics (CIAP) 2015: Cooperation – Between Moral Obligation and Political Responsibility; The White Rose Research Network for Interdisciplinary Approaches to Politics, University of Leeds, October 2015.
+Compromise and Dirty Hands: Political Integrity and the Ambiguities of Betrayal, CIAP 2015: Conference for Interdisciplinary Approaches to Politics; The White Rose Research Network, University of Leeds, October 2015.

 Selected Talks & Presentations

-- Hypocrisy and Democratic Politics.
-Ideals and Reality in Social Ethics, The University of South Wales, 2014.
+Hypocrisy and Democracy.
+Ideals and Reality in Social Ethics, University of South Wales, 2014.

-- Learning how not to be Good: Machiavelli, Innocence and the Standard Dirty Hands Thesis.
-Ideals and Reality in Social Ethics, The University of South Wales, 2013.
+Learning how not to be Good: Machiavelli, and the Standard Dirty Hands Thesis.
+Ideals and Reality in Social Ethics, University of South Wales, 2013.

-- A Critique of the Standard DH Thesis.
+A Critique of the DH Thesis.
 MANCEPT Workshops in Political Theory.
-The University of Manchester, 2012.
+University of Manchester, 2012.

-- Machiavelli, Vice and the Standard DH Thesis.
+Machiavelli, Vice, and Dirty Hands.
 On Vice: Political Ethics and Moral Conflict.
 University of Leeds, 2012.

 Publications and research outputs